hkeely/field-guide-security-training-newsroom/docs/Chapter02-02-Locking-Down-Mobile.md

 + set a password or passcode,
 + review lockscreen notification settings,
 + check for system updates and apply them (or make a plan to apply them later).
 Note that system updates can sometimes take 20-30 minutes to download and install.
-In some cases it is more appropriate to
+In some cases it might be more appropriate to have everyone check for system updates and commit to actually applying them later.

 **Trainer notes:**
 For *lock screens,* a strong password is always recommended.
 A PIN or passcode is an acceptable alternative, but it should be at least 6 digits long.
-For example, in the US you can be legally compelled to provide your biometrics to unlock a device by a court.

 Biometric locking (eg. face or fingerprint recognition) is not recommended, as both are fakeable and do not offer the same degree of legal protection.
 For example, in the US you can be legally compelled to provide your biometrics to unlock a device by a court.